-Note: The start and end of this walk aren’t entirely obvious – or at least they weren’t in 2007.
+Note: The start and end of this Amalfi Coast hike aren’t entirely obvious – or at least they weren’t in 2007.
 I recall not knowing how far back to go to reach the trailhead and thinking I had passed it, then not being able to tell at the end which random little side street downhill led to the main road vs. someone’s home.
 All part of the adventure, I say!

 To start this walk, head inland up the main street in Amalfi.
 Past all the shops, you’ll soon find a steep set of stairs that you’ll take up into the hills.
 This is the least fun and most exhausting past of the walk, but once the ascent is over the rest of it is a breeze.
 Straight off the stairs you’ll reach the small village of Pogerola, a fantastic place to reward yourself with a snack or drink with a view.

 The trail continues inland along the mountains, weaving in and out of woods, past streams and the occasional waterfall, and constantly opening up to sweeping views of the valley and coast.
 My only companions were the occasional flocks of goats passing by, goatherd in tow.
 Glorious!